-SH75 is a truly amazing road.
-With beautiful landscapes, it’s pretty challenging and one of the most beautiful roads Albania has to offer.
+SH75 is the name of a truly amazing road.
+With beautiful landscapes, it’s pretty challenging and one of the most demanding roads Albania has to offer.
 The road is to be avoided.
 It is currently in very bad shape.
 However, if necessary, it is passable.

-It’s a very scenic drive but expect three hours driving to complete to drive to the Greek border.
-The road is winding, in some places only wide enough for one vehicle, and in many places bordered by a drop of hundreds of meters (many hundreds of feet).
+The road tops out at 1.169m (3,835ft) above the sea level, by Qafa e Qarrit a mountain pass.
 It is a narrow road with a lot of double bends and the pavement is not always very new ...but if you drive it you will never forget the stunning scenery.

 To use information contained on this site is to do so at your own risk. dangerousroads.org is not responsible for the information contained in these pages.
 The website is for information purposes only and we assume no liability for decisions made as a result of the information provided here.
 You are still completely responsible for your decisions, your actions, and your safety.